Lacrymology/states/ssh/client/doc/pillar.rst

 The public key of github.com is ``AAAAB......aQ==``.
 Though, prefix the key with ``github.com ssh-rsa`` still valid and improve redability.

+Notice: github.com and bitbucket.org public keys are already managed by this formula as they are often required by other formulas.

 deployment_key:contents
 ~~~~~~~~~~~~~~~~~~~~~~~